dalwar23/jetburn-x/docs/source/tutorials.rst

    jetburn --help

-To see the valid currency list, type
+To start the app, type

 .. code-block:: shell

-   jetburn --currency-info all
+    jetburn

 To find airports by city name, use